GitLeeRepo/HerculesMvsTk4Notes/AssemblerNotes.md

 FIELD2   DS    CL10
 FIELD3   DS    CL5
 ```
 Defines an input area 20 bytes long that is divided into 3 fields, which total 20 types.
-This way the overal input area can be referenced, or the individual fields can be referenced.
+This way the overall input area can be referenced, or the individual fields can be referenced.

 # Program Initialization and Termination